plausible/website/_posts/2024-06-11-what-are-custom-dimensions-in-web-analytics-and-how-to-use-them.md

 image: /uploads/custom-dimensions-plausible.png
 image-alt: What are custom dimensions in analytics
 ---
+Web analytics tools like Google Analytics or Plausible provide basic information, but they can't automatically track everything you need.
+Custom dimensions allow you to capture specific data that goes beyond standard metrics.

-Most web analytics tools are good at providing standard insights but they cannot automatically capture everything you need to know.
-Marketers usually spend a lot of time with website performance reports.
-Such reports are a good source of truth about the quality and effectiveness of marketing efforts, communications, audience engagement and other business and branding activities.
+Marketers usually spend a lot of time with website performance reports, which help you see how well your marketing, communications, and other business activities are working.

-Ensuring that your web analytics setup is spot on and aligns with business growth and goals becomes increasingly important over time.
-Therefore, custom dimensions come into play which are nothing but custom entries in your reports.
+Ensuring that your analytics setup is spot on and aligns with business growth and goals becomes increasingly important over time.
+Custom dimensions (which are nothing but custom entries in your reports) help with this by letting you track additional details relevant to you.

 In a nutshell, custom dimensions bridge the gap between the data that a standard website performance report offers and what you would like to specifically know about your website.

 The more robust you want your website performance report to be, the more customized it usually needs to be.
 Let’s see.

 1. Ordered list
    {:toc}

 ## What are custom dimensions?